• Resources

 Disadvantages

-Bills payable provide a clear, structured schedule for payments, giving businesses the freedom to easily plan their priorities and allocate cash flow efficiently.
+Bills payable offer a structured payment schedule, helping businesses manage priorities and allocate cash flow efficiently.

 Creates a financial obligation that must be met by the due date, potentially impacting cash flow.